 If you’ve recently been involved in a car accident, there’s a good chance that you’ll have to be in contact with an insurance adjuster.
 They are representatives of the insurance companies, whose job is to manage insurance claims and make a settlement offer.

 Insurance adjusters can sometimes come across as very friendly and personable – as if they were a good friend or close confidant that will help you out in this time of need.

 The reality is that insurance adjusters only have the best interests of the insurance companies in mind.
-They will use one of several tricks to try and limit or deny an insurance claim.
+Insurance adjusters will try to limit your claim with one of several tricks.

 We’re going to look at how insurance adjusters will try to limit your claim, tricks they can sometimes use, and what you should do if you’ve been involved in an accident.

 After an insurance adjuster contacts you, they’ve been trained to get you to give them a recorded statement.
 Sometimes they will call multiple times in a single day, trying to pressure you into giving them a recorded phone statement.

 Don’t do it.